Game Boy Advance Architecture

 Image

-Bitmap mode allowed the CPU to provide some rudimentary 3D graphics for the scenery.
+Super Monkey Ball Jr. (2002).
+Bitmap mode allowed the CPU to render rudimentary 3D graphics for the scenery, while foreground objects were handled as sprites (a separate layer).

 Image